Leslie O'Connor: Aide to Landis

+White Sox general manager

+O'Connor then was named general manager of the White Sox by team owner Grace Comiskey and held that post for three losing campaigns.
+His second full season, 1947, was marred by a tense confrontation with Chandler.

+Earlier that year, O'Connor's White Sox had signed a 17-year-old local schoolboy pitcher named George Zoeterman out of Chicago Christian High School to a contract that was promptly approved by American League president Harridge.
+In late October, the commissioner's office voided the Zoeterman contract, charging that the White Sox had violated Rule 3 of the major-minor league agreement, which governed the signing of high school players.
+O'Connor—who had authored Rule 3 himself as Landis' chief advisor—violently disagreed and publicly defied Chandler.
+The commissioner then fined the White Sox $500 and suspended them from the major league agreement, a potential expulsion from Major League Baseball itself.
+Chandler also had O'Connor removed from the MLB Executive Council.
+The team and O'Connor were forced to capitulate, and Zoeterman eventually signed with the rival Chicago Cubs; he would post a poor 16–23 record in four minor league seasons before leaving baseball.

-He then was named general manager of the White Sox by team owner Grace Comiskey and held that post for three losing campaigns.
-After the White Sox lost 101 games and finished last in the eight-team American League in 1948, O'Connor stepped down and was succeeded by Frank Lane.
-The team won 195 games and lost 262 (.427) during O'Connor's tenure as GM.
+After the White Sox lost 101 games and finished last among the eight team American League teams in 1948, O'Connor stepped down and was succeeded by Frank Lane.
+The club won 195 games and lost 262 (.427) during O'Connor's tenure as GM.

+President of Pacific Coast League

 He remained in baseball, however, as a member of the Major-Minor League Executive Council, and then as legal counsel for and president of the top-level Pacific Coast League.
-As PCL president from 1956 through 1959, he was in office during the tumultuous shift of the Dodgers and Giants from New York City to Los Angeles and San Francisco, which resulted in a significant alteration of the PCL map.
+As PCL president from 1956 through 1959, O'Connor was in office during the tumultuous shift of the Dodgers and Giants from New York City to Los Angeles and San Francisco, which resulted in a significant alteration of the PCL map.
 During O'Connor's four-year term, the league replaced four teams located in the metro areas of those cities with clubs in Vancouver (Oakland Oaks), Salt Lake City (Hollywood Stars), Phoenix (San Francisco Seals) and Spokane (Los Angeles Angels).

-O'Connor died in Tokyo at the age of 76 while on a visit to Japan.
+A resident of Phoenix and Crystal Lake, Illinois, in retirement, O'Connor suffered a fatal heart attack in Tokyo at the age of 76 while on a visit with his wife to Japan.